 There are cases where following periodontal therapy, and before maintenance can commence, further treatment is required.
 This is most likely to occur if there are pockets that have formed and have not healed the proper amount even with the best in office and at home care.
 This may result in seeing a specialist called a periodontist for further treatment.

 Maintenance Following Periodontal Treatment

 Following periodontal therapy, you will need specialized care for periodontal maintenance.
 This is because every patient requires a customized program to maintain periodontal health once it has been improved.
-In order to prevent the disease from occurring again, you may require to have treatments more than the traditional six-month cleanings.
+In order to prevent the disease from occurring again, you may require to have cleaning treatments more than the traditional six-month.
 This means seeing your dentist 3-4 times a year for cleanings, instead of just 1 or 2.
 With a qualified dentist and hygienist at hand, your infection will remain under control.
 Periodontal disease is chronic, so if the right maintenance is not undertaken, there is increased possibility that it will recur.